gwendall/way.js/README.md

 ```

 **way.updateBindings(selector)**
-Updates the bindings for the given selector.
-If omitted, all (excluding write-only's and omitted) DOM elements with a "way-data=" attribute will be refreshed with values from the in-store memory.
+Sets the value of all the DOM elements binded to a data selector with their values in way.js' datastore.
+If omitted, all (excluding write-only's and omitted) DOM elements with a "way-data=" attribute will be refreshed.
 ```javascript
 way.updateBindings("formData.name")
 ```